Link groups of 4-manifolds: Bing cells and link groups

-{\em Remarks.} 1.
-It follows from the definition that ${\pi}_1(M)$ surjects onto ${\lambda}_1(M)$.
-Moreover, since an $f-$cell of height $n$ satisfies the definition of an $f-$cell of height $n+1$ (see remark 1 after definition \ref{model cell}), ${\lambda}_n(M)$ maps onto ${\lambda}_{n+1}(M)$.
-In section \ref{generalized Milnor} we introduce an additional grading on $f-$cells, leading to a two-parameter family of groups ${\lambda}_{i,j}(M)$.
+{\bf Remarks.} 1.
+In light of remark 1 following definition \ref{model cell}, it follows that ${\pi}_1(M)$ surjects onto ${\lambda}_1(M)$.
+Moreover, since a $b$-cell of height $n$ satisfies the definition of a $b$-cell of height $n+1$, ${\lambda}_n(M)$ maps onto ${\lambda}_{n+1}(M)$.
+In section \ref{generalized Milnor} we introduce an additional grading on $b$-cells, leading to a two-parameter family of groups ${\lambda}_{i,j}(M)$.

 2. Note that the definition of ${\lambda}_n(M)$ makes sense for a manifold of any dimension (and in fact for any topological space), but the theory is non-trivial only in dimension $4$.
-If $dim M\geq 5$ then the disjointness requirement is satisfied by general position.
-If $dim M<4$ then one doesn't expect it hold due to the dimension count.
+If $dim \, M\geq 5$ then the disjointness requirement is satisfied by general position.
+If $dim\, M<4$ then one doesn't expect it to hold due to the dimension count.

-3. A few words on the terminology: the name {\em flexible cell} refers to the fact that certain loops in $4-$manifolds bound them when they don't bound the standard $2-$cell.
-The groups ${\lambda}$ are called {\em link groups} since flexible cells $C$, used to define ${\lambda}$, are determined by a collection of links (the attaching regions for the handles of $C$.)